FarronF/limerick-council-meetings/meetings/2019/05/01-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West  - 3rd April 2019.md

 10.

-Notice of Motion submitted by Councillor L. Galvin--- 6
+Notice of Motion submitted by Councillor L. Galvin
+---
+6

 ***I will move at the next Meeting that this local authority call on the Department of Housing,***